RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Yes, there will be times when the organizer is too exhausted to run an upcoming meeting.
 That's why it's important to share the work by building a team.

 ###Build the Team
 ChicagoRuby believes in sharing the work amongst multiple organizers.
 The group is stronger with several brains at the helm.
-The new crew started with three organizers in August 2007.
+We started with three organizers in August 2007.
 Today we have eight.
 Working as a team enables us to benefit from each other’s strengths.
 Some organizers have strong design skills, others are strong developers.
 And some are good at asking members for help.

 ###Ask for Help